Tell Me You Fucking Need Me: Plot

 Fiona (Emmy Rossum) reveals to Gus (Steve Kazee) that she slept with Jimmy (Justin Chatwin).
 A shaken Gus is confused by the revelation, and leaves their apartment.
-With school starting, Sammi (Emily Bergl) demands Carl (Ethan Cutkosky) to take Chuckie (Kellen Michael) to school while at school Carl decide to protect Chuckie from bullies who go beat up by Carl who later gets detention on the first day of school for bullying and pushing Chuckie.
+With school starting, Sammi (Emily Bergl) demands Carl (Ethan Cutkosky) take Chuckie (Kellen Michael) to school while at school Carl decides to protect Chuckie from bullies who get beat up by Carl who later gets detention on the first day of school for bullying and pushing Chuckie.

 As Ian (Cameron Monaghan) struggles in the psych ward, Mickey (Noel Fisher) gets into an argument with Svetlana (Isidora Goreshter), who fears Yevgeny's safety and wants Ian out when he is released.
 Mickey proceeds to kick her out of the house, after which she moves in with Kevin (Steve Howey).
 Seeing his situation, Svetlana decides to help in babysitting his children and pays him by providing him oral sex.
 In college, Lip (Jeremy Allen White) cannot find his class schedule.
 After waiting in a long line, he discovers he lost it because he did not pay his tuition.
 After making another long line to ask for financial aid, Lip discovers he did not fill out his financial aid papers, and is forced to take different credit cards to withdraw $5,000 and cover part of the initial debt.

 After Frank (William H. Macy) refuses to leave the house, Sammi pays city workers to get him out and put his sofa in the street.
 Debbie (Emma Kenney) is confused over how to get Derek (Luca Oriel) to fall in love with her.
 She eventually confronts him, and he kisses her, revealing he is also in love with her.
-Carl protects Chuckie and makes the rest of the school respect him, although he also gets Chuckie to work as his slave.
+Chuckie makes the rest of the school respect him.
+While in detention, Carl sneaks into detention monitor's purse and steals condoms and nunchucks although he also gets Chuckie to work as his slave.
 That night, as Frank, Debbie and Carl dine, Lip arrives, angry that they never informed him about the financial aid papers.
 When Frank makes a sarcastic comment mocking Sammi, she reaches her breaking point and pulls out a gun.
 When Frank mocks her again, Sammi surprises everyone by shooting him in the arm.
 She then makes him admit he loves her and needs her, after which she proceeds to take him to the hospital.

 When Fiona and Mickey visit Ian at the ward, Ian ignores their questions, distracted by everything in the area.
 Later, Gus surprises Fiona by asking to meet Jimmy.
 When she introduces him at Patsy's, Gus punches him and storms off, telling Fiona he deserves someone better than Jimmy.
 Fiona and Jimmy then talk; Jimmy was set to leave for Dubai, but he is ready to call it off just to be with Fiona.
 While tempted, Fiona tells Jimmy that he needs to let her let him go.
 Jimmy then leaves in his motorcycle.
 Later, Fiona runs into Angela (Dichen Lachman), and discovers that "Jack" only stayed because his boss canceled the trip to Dubai.